sploot/mutt/README.md

 # address-search.vim #

 Install ftdetect plugin.
-Begin typing contact name followed by <c-x><c-u> and it will give a dropdown list of matching contact names.
+Begin typing contact name followed by ^x^c and it will give a dropdown list of matching contact names.

 Can be installed using pathogen.